xamjpz/assessmenthree/Assessment Task 3.md

         4. Game checks for enemy position
         5. Game updates the monsters stastics
     - interactions
+        1. Game checks for necessary sprites like chests
+        2. Game checks for requirements like collisions
-        1. Right mouse button is pressed
+        2. Right mouse button is pressed
-        2. Game checks for requirements like 9
+        2. Game checks for requirements like player stastics
+        3. Game updates player statistics and/or position

 **Scoring and Feedback**